jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``callable``

-A callable that accepts a signature version name (e.g., ``v4``), a service name, and region, and returns a ``Aws\Signature\SignatureInterface`` object or ``NULL`` if the provider is able to create a signer for the given parameters.
-This provider is used to create signers utilized by the client.
+A callable that accepts a signature version name (e.g., ``v4``), a service name, and AWS Region and returns a ``Aws\Signature\SignatureInterface`` object or ``NULL`` if the provider is able to create a signer for the given parameters.
+This provider is used to create signers used by the client.

 There are various functions provided by the SDK in the ``Aws\Signature\SignatureProvider`` class that can be used to create customized